ckelner/encrypted-secrets/README.md

 ### Repository Setup

-The repository needs to be configured to use these `.gitencrypt` scripts as defined in "Machine Setup".
+The repository needs to be configured to use these `.gitencrypt` scripts as defined in "Initial Setup".
 Create the git repository in GitHub then clone to desired directory.

 Navigate to the new repo then open `.git/config` and add the following to the end of the file where `filter` and `diff` attributes are assigned to drivers named `openssl`:
 ```